Home GastronomyMy favorite Italian restaurants in Paris

 _

-Head to Rue Saint-Georges in the 9th for a very nice dinner at Felini, a Franco-Italian neo-bistro opened in June 2025 by a young committed duo.
-Regarding the cellar, I really liked the very personal selection of wines by Laura who chose organic or natural wines.
-We started strong with a starter based on pumpkin (it feels like autumn is coming) which was my favorite part of the meal (14 €).
-Which takes nothing away from the line-caught red tuna crudo (16 €), melting in the mouth and very well seasoned.
-Then we move on to the homemade tortellini with mozzarella and candied tomatoes (25 €), which make you salivate just looking at them and whose filling changes according to the seasons.
-We also tested the grilled salmon, then finished with flame-grilled aubergine and candied fennel (27 €).
+Head to Rue Saint-Georges in the 9th arrondissement for a lovely dinner at Felini, a Franco-Italian neo-bistro opened in June 2025 by a young, dedicated duo.
+On the wine side, I really liked the very personal selection curated by Laura, who chose organic or natural wines.
+We started strong with a red kuri squash appetizer (it smells like autumn is on its way), which was my favorite part of the meal (€14).
+This takes nothing away from the line-caught red tuna crudo (€16), which melted in the mouth and was very well seasoned.
+Next up were the homemade tortellini with mozzarella and candied tomatoes (€25), which make you salivate just looking at them, and the filling changes with the seasons.
+We also tried the salmon, grilled and then finished over an open flame with eggplant and candied fennel (€27).

-The cuisine is delicate, floral and contemporary; we totally approve.
-For dessert, I definitely recommend the house panna cotta with 2 vanillas (Bourbon and Papua New Guinea) (12 €), with its twist of white balsamic syrup that works super well.
-In short, an elegant address in its setting as well as in its dishes that we really liked.
+The cuisine is delicate, floral, and contemporary; we totally approve.
+For dessert, I definitely recommend the house panna cotta with 2 vanillas (Bourbon and Papua) (€12), with its twist of white balsamic syrup that works really well.
+In short, it’s an elegant address, in its setting as well as its plates, which we really loved.

 Tested in 2025 - Invitation